PrajwalMadikai/basic-threejs/README.md

 ## day 2

--Rotation: Rotate the model using THREE.MathUtils.degToRad() to a specific degree -Rotation.reorder: Is used to perform the model in disired position.
-It helps to prevent unneccessary rotation
+-Rotation: Rotate the model using THREE.MathUtils.degToRad() to a specific degree

+-Rotation.reorder: Is used to perform the model in disired position.
+It helps to prevent unneccessary rotation .
                   THREE.MathUtils.degToRad() used to convert degrees into radians.
 Because Three js with radians

+-Measurement: Used useRef, useState, THREE.Raycaster, THREE.Vector3, distanceTo() to measure distance between two clicked points on the model.
+Displayed result using state.

+-Polygon Drawing: Collected multiple Vector3 points on user clicks.
+Used THREE.BufferGeometry().setFromPoints() and THREE.Line to draw lines between them.

+-Annotation: Added red markers using THREE.Mesh, THREE.SphereGeometry, and MeshBasicMaterial to highlight clicked positions.